-Get the best price for wedding photography from up to 15 photographers in your area - your request will only be sent out to a limited number of photographers - you will not be bombarded with emails!
+Get the best price for wedding photography from up to 15 top wedding photographers in your local area

 Left it a bit late to book your wedding photographer or maybe you have just started searching for a wedding photographer and have no idea of what price you might have to pay in your area.

-Most wedding photographers will include packages for top of the range storybook albums to reduced rates for smaller midweek registry office weddings.
-If you are getting married out of season or midweek then it is worth checking if the price include a discount for your wedding date.
+Most wedding photographers will include packages for a top of the range storybook album and reduced rates for smaller midweek registry office weddings.
+If you are getting married out of season or midweek then it is worth checking if the price includes a discount for your wedding date.